pk-hack/CoilSnake/DEVELOPMENT.md

 ### Creating a standalone executable

-1. After following the steps for your system, install this additional dependency:
+1. Follow the steps above to build CoilSnake for your system.
-    - [pyinstaller](https://www.pyinstaller.org) - `python3 -m pip install pyinstaller==3.5`
+1. Using your favorite git client, clone this fork of [pyinstaller](https://github.com/jamsilva/pyinstaller) and build it:
+    1. Go to the bootloader directory and build it:
+        `python3 ./waf distclean all`
+    1. Go back up to the root folder of pyinstaller and run:
+        `python3 setup.py build`
+        `python3 setup.py install`
-1. Create the CoilSnake executable:
+1. In the CoilSnake source directory, build the CoilSnake executable:
     - `python3 setup_exe.py`
 1. Run the output file under the 'dist' directory.